Asymptotic analysis of repulsive point processes and integrable equations

 Therefore, they have been widely discussed in the physics and mathematics literature.
 We will investigate asymptotic properties of such processes as the number of points (or eigenvalues, or lozenges) gets large.

-Common Features
+Common Features and Differences

-All the point processes considered have in common an interesting feature: they are repulsive, in the sense that neighbouring points repel each other.
+All the point processes considered have in common an interesting feature: they are repulsive, in the sense that neighboring points repel each other.
 However, in other aspects, these processes are very different from one another, and some of them require completely novel techniques.

 For example, the tiling models are related to non-Hermitian matrix-valued orthogonal polynomials, and two-dimensional point processes are out of reach of standard methods when the rotation-invariance is broken.
 An important part of the project is to develop novel techniques to analyze these point processes.